silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### Writing Versions and Changing Stages

-The usual call to `DataObject->write()` will write to whatever stage is currently active, as defined by the `Versioned::current_stage()` global setting.
-Each call will automatically create a new version in the `<class>_versions` table.
+The usual call to `DataObject->write()` will write to the draft stage.
+If the current stage is set to `Versioned::LIVE` (as defined by `Versioned::current_stage()`) then the record will also be updated on the live stage.
+Through this mechanism the draft stage is the latest source of truth for any record.

+In addition, each call will automatically create a new version in the `<class>_versions` table.
 To avoid this, use [api:Versioned::writeWithoutVersion()] instead.

 To move a saved version from one stage to another, call [writeToStage(<stage>)](api:Versioned->writeToStage()) on the